jeffbeech/Flu-Shot-Learning/README.md

 Since we are running both logistic regression and tree-based models, we'll have different preprocessing needs.
 To accomplish this, we set up a functions for a pipeline that will impute missing values and one-hot encode every feature for linear models; for non-linear models, the function will encode certain ordinal categories (such as education level and age group) as numerical and then min-max scale all ordinal features.
 We then created a function that takes in a tuned estimator as well as a choice of a preprocessor ("linear" or "tree") and returns a number of scoring metrics (recall, precision, accuracy, f1, and AUC score (if y_score is provided)).
 It also outputs a confusion matrix.
 This function saves the model and its results in a scoring dictionary.

 ## Modeling

 - Logistic Regression
 - Naive Bayes
 - Random Forest
 - Histogram-based gradient boosting
 - SVC

+### Logistic Regression

+Our modeling strategy began with a basic logistic regression to establish a baseline.
+We did a train-test split, and preprocessed the data by imputing the missing values with the mode, since most categories, including the numeric ones, are categorical.
+The we one-hot encoded the non-numeric columns, and scaled the numeric columns.

 ## Evaluation